Two Cornell Students Interview Panorama Founder and CEO, Jane Wu, for Insightful Article.

 different from what she was used to.
 Although vibrant and growing, Charlotte represented life in the American suburbia much more than it did a bustling, sleepless metropolis.
 Without a car, the tiny radius accessible by foot delineated life’s confines, and Jane’s daily routine became, at times, linear: school and home; day in and day out.

 Despite these initial differences that decorated the details of daily life, Jane kept an open mind.
 Charlotte, too, with its magical charm, quietly grew on Jane.
-Dynamic, fast-paced, and analytical, Jane’s summer on the trading floors of Bank of American landed her a return offer, and, without second thought, Jane transferred over to UNCC and decided to stay in Charlotte post- graduation.
+Dynamic, fast-paced, and analytical, Jane’s summer on the trading floors of Bank of America landed her a return offer, and, without second thought, Jane transferred over to UNCC and decided to stay in Charlotte post- graduation.

 The Crisis and the Opportunity

 The years 2005 to 2007 were the last of the golden days for the S&T branches of investment banks.
-In the pre-Dodd-Frank world, trading floors were still, in Michael Lewis’ words, the “rough-and-tumble centers of risk taking and money making”.
+In the pre-Dodd-Frank world, trading floors were still, in Michael Lewis’ words, the “rough-and-tumble centers of risk taking and money making.”
 Having learned and experienced the hype surrounding fixed income in those years preceding the financial crises, Jane lateralled from Bank of America to Wells Fargo Securities, moving over to the banking side of the business in July of 2007.

 Less than a month later, in August of 2007, the world witnessed its first subprime mortgage default of the recession, discretely heralding the incoming storm and chaos.
-Within a quarter, the financial crisis of such a historic scale took over every single news headline and plunged Wall Street into a whirlpool of uncertainties.
+Within a quarter, a financial crisis of such a historic scale took over every single news headline and plunged Wall Street into a whirlpool of uncertainties.
 As banks looked towards the cost side to cover their bottom lines, even managing directors got swallowed up in the bloodbath and joined the ranks of the casualties.

 Where did the bankers go wrong?
 How did they screw up?
 “Before I learned what to do, I learned what not to do,” Jane remarked, reflecting on her time in finance during the crisis and how it helped her with her real estate career.